raysh4n/Frontend-Mentor-Product-preview-card-component/README.md

 - With `max-width` or height and `background-image:cover` being set, when you resize, the image will be cropped along the way too.
 Because the width will keep changing when window being resized.

+- set the photo height to 43rem is important in this case.